AdobeDocs/campaign-standard-learn.en/help/managing-processes-and-data/creating-a-workflow.md

 ---
-title: Create a workflow
+title: Creating a workflow
 description: This video will show you how to create and edit a workflow in Adobe Campaign Standard.
-feature: Workflows
+feature: workflows
 topics:
 kt: 1809
+thumbnail: 23937.jpg
 doc-type: feature video
 activity: use
 team: DOC
 ---

-# Create a workflow {#how-to-create-a-workflow-in-adobe-campaign-standard}
+# Creating a workflow {#how-to-create-a-workflow-in-adobe-campaign-standard}

 Workflows can be used in different contexts, as for example: